docupike/docs/docs/user/imports/csv.md

 ## Requirements

-The CSV file has to be less than 128MB in size with UTF-8 encoding.
+A CSV file must not be greater than 128MB in size.
+A CSV file should contain less than 250 rows.
+One object Class per CSV File.
+The right to Import.

 ## Step #1